SymfonyCasts/api-platform3/sfcasts/state-options.md

 > Call to a member function `getRepository()` on null.

 Coming from the core `CollectionProvider`.
-Boo. but not too surprising.
-Our `UserApi` isn't an entity... and when it tries to figure out how to query for it, explosions!
+Boo.
+But not surprising.
+Our `UserApi` isn't an entity... and so when it tries to figure out how to query for it, explosions!

 ## Hello stateOptions + entityClas

 But *psst*... want to hear a secret?
-There *is* a way we can hint to the provider the data for this class should come from the `User` entity.
+There *is* a way we can hint to the provider that data for this class should come from the `User` entity.
 It looks like this:
-`stateOptions` set it to a `new Options` object (making sure to grab the one from the ORM), and inside, `entityClass: User::class`.
+`stateOptions` set it to a `new Options` object (making sure to grab the one from ORM), and inside, `entityClass: User::class`.

 Let's see what happens now!
 When we head over and refresh... whoa!
 It looks like that worked!
 We see "totalItems: 11"... with items 1-11 all right here.
-We only have an `$id` property, but I guess that makes sense... since we only have an `$id` property inside of our `UserApi`.
+We only have an `$id` property, but I guess that makes sense... since we only have an `$id` property inside our `UserApi`.

-Let's try adding a few more properties!
-We'll add `public ?string $email = null` and `public ?string $username = null`.
+Let's add a few more properties!
+How about `public ?string $email = null` and `public ?string $username = null`.
 Both of these properties also live in our `User` entity.